anjana-codes/datafun-07-ml/README.md

 Use Seaborn’s regplot function to plot each data point with the dates on the x-axis and the temperatures on the y-axis.
 The regplot function creates the scatter plot.

 - Part 3: Predict Avg High Temp in NYC in January

+Use the LinearRegression estimator from sklearn.linear_model.

+Part 4: Insights comparing the two models